 - “Self-employment tax”?

 When you have an employer, they pay taxes into the Social Security system for you.
 Now it’s up to you as the owner to pay into it for yourself.
-It’s paid when you file taxes so you don’t need to think about until then.
+It’s paid when you file taxes so you don’t need to think about it until then.
 This is just to answer a common confusion.

 Some people call this “self-employment tax.”
-It just means you’re paying into a federal pension system that will pay you later, in retirement or if disabled.
+It just means you’re paying into a federal pension system (Social Security) that will pay you later, in retirement or if disabled.
 It’s a reason not to hide any income, because that amount will affect your future pension income as long as you live.

 - Disability insurance?

 Employers sometimes provide disability insurance and/or paid sick time.
-Getting disability insurance for yourself is not a small expense but is worth a look.
+Getting disability insurance for yourself is not a small expense but could be worth a look.
 The value of it depends on your personal financial situation and responsibilities.
 It usually fills a gap before Social Security Disability Income (SSDI) would kick in.

-What I’ve Done in My Case
+What I’ve Done in My Case for Business Setup

 It looks like a long list, but this happened over years!